 The right gym floor increases durability, stability, and boosts energy return, allowing you to perform more powerful movements.
 Gym flooring not only protects you but helps keep your subfloor scuff and mark-free.
 This is especially important if you’re renting a commercial location and need to leave the subfloor the same way you found it.

 When researching the right flooring for you, here are five questions to ask yourself to help you make the best choice:

 - What type of equipment will you be using?

 - Will you be installing heavy workout machines and how many?

 - How much foot traffic do you think your gym will experience?

 - How much space do you have available for your gym?

-By answering all these questions, you can find the right flooring material based solely on your requirements.
+By answering all these questions, you can find the right gym flooring material based solely on your requirements.
 It’s important to remember that your solution may not be the best for someone else.
 When you break down your needs, foot traffic, equipment, and goals, you can find a flooring solution suitable for your fitness space.

 As with any project, every detail counts when creating a workout space.
-While a commercial and home gym have different uses, they both need to be safe and support movement.
+While a commercial gym and home gym have different uses, they both need to be safe and support movement.
 By understanding the main differences between hard and soft gym flooring, you find out what works for you.
-Often, rubber is a great option for the gym due to its sheer versatility.
+Often, rubber flooring is a great option for the gym due to its sheer versatility.
 That’s not to say foam and wood flooring isn’t ideal for a home yoga studio.
 After all, your needs and use are at the core of the best flooring solution.